Part 2: Elevating Enterprise Security with Fidelis Endpoint

 Endpoint provides a wide range of impressive features that add to the strength of the Elevate platform.
 SANS Analyst Matt Bromiley reviews a variety of features designed to enable holistic visibility and make analysts’ lives easier.

-Attendees will learn about such features as:
+Watch this webinar to learn about features such as:

 - Behavioral monitoring: Captures endpoint activities from end to end, simplifying triage and investigation activity